 Registering U.S. citizenship in Finland

-The Act on the Population Information System and the Certification Service of the Population Register Center (661/2009) obliges Finnish citizens to keep their population information up to date and to report any changes in their civil data.
-You can register your U.S. citizenship directly with your local Register Office (Magistrate) or through the Finnish Embassy.
+The Act on the Population Information System (661/2009) obliges Finnish citizens to keep their population information up to date and to report any changes in their civil data.
+You can register your U.S. citizenship directly with the Digital and Population Data Services Agency service location or through the Finnish Consulate/Embassy.
 Registration is free, and can be done in two ways: